fectec/JohnDeereSprayerControlSystem/README.md

 # Digital PID Controller

-For the PID computerization process, first of all, it is necessary to carry out the modeling of the DC motor without knowing its specific parameters, i.e., using system identification.
+For the PID computerization process, first of all, it is necessary to carry out the modeling of the DC motor without knowing its specific parameters, i.e., using *system identification*.
 A mathematical model of a system must be built through different techniques, since it allows analyzing the performance of a controller on it, however, this is not usually easy.

 Here lies the importance of generating an approximate mathematical model when analyzing an unknown system, which can describe it by means of an experimental approach, which consists of introducing a certain input signal and detecting the output of the device.
 To optimize a good parameter identification system, the input signal must have the capacity to contain a wide range of frequencies that facilitate the identification of the entire spectrum of plant dynamics.

-In this case, this is achieved by means of a PRBS (Pseudo-Random Binary Sequence) input, a periodic and deterministic signal with properties similar to white noise, in the sense that it changes between two values.
+In this case, this is achieved by means of a *PRBS* (*Pseudo-Random Binary Sequence*) input, a periodic and deterministic signal with properties similar to white noise, in the sense that it changes between two values.
 Thus, capturing the dynamics of the system with the help of PRBS is more efficient, since it comprises both positive and negative changes within the input sequence.

 Closed-loop identification methods require the application of excitation signals at the process inputs in such a way as to produce changes in the process outputs.
 The resulting additional variations in the outputs are subject to compromise.
 They must be large enough to produce persistent excitation for identification, but also disturb as little as possible the normal operation of the process.

 This procedure can also be applied to design the open-loop experiment.
 Pseudo-random binary sequences are often used as excitation signals for identification proposals, since they have a finite length that can be synthesized repeatedly with simple generators, while exhibiting favorable spectra.
 The spectrum at low frequencies is flat and constant, at high frequencies it falls, consequently it has a specific bandwidth that can be used to excite the processes at the required frequencies.

 To reiterate, since there will be both positive and negative changes in the input for both the identification and the controller, the DC motor is required to be able to rotate in two directions.
-For this purpose, an L298N driver was used.

-The latter has three pins for rotation control: IN1, IN2 and PWM.
+For this purpose, an *L298N driver* was used.
+The latter has three pins for rotation control: *IN1*, *IN2* and *PWM*.
 If IN1 and IN2 are low, the motor stops.
 If IN1 is high and IN2 is low, the motor turns forward.
 If IN1 is low and IN2 is high, the motor rotates backwards.
 The speed is dictated by the PWM input.

 So the physical arrangement consists of the DC motor, connected to the motor output of the H-bridge L298N, which in turn is powered by a 6V DC power supply.
 IN1, IN2 and PWM are connected to the STM32F103RB microcontroller included in the NUCLEO-F103RB development board.